suvel/crc/Readme.md

 ## Generate your React component

 This repo is to show case the PowerShell script that I created to generate React component folder and also append the code structure that I commonly use.
-By doing this I was able mitigate the boredom that come while creating folder, file and writhing the snippet in side the file....😫😫😫.
+By doing this I was able mitigate the boredom that come while creating folder, file and writhing the snippet inside the file....😫😫😫.

 ### How can you use